-FLEX-Hyperborealis – Apollo’s Journey is an artistic collaboration project focusing on FLEX- Dance, the musical compositions of Kenneth Sivertsen (1961 – 2006), and the art/scholarly work of Siv Grøstad combining Greek and Norse mythology.
+FLEX-Hyperborealis – Apollo’s Journey is an artistic collaboration project focusing on Flex Dance, the musical compositions of Kenneth Sivertsen (1961 – 2006), and the art/scholarly work of Siv Grøstad combining Greek and Norse mythology.
 The cast in FLEX-Hyperborealis consists of dancers from Flex Program´s FLEX Company.
 FLEX Hyperborealis is an interactive dance performance.
 The project includes stage-performances and workshops where the main focus is to inspire youth to dance, explore other cultures and creative forms of expression.